Inputs, outputs, and controls

 Whitespace separated

-Whitespace separated format are generally ‘lists’ of sequences, without a description, separated by newline characters.
+Whitespace separated format is generally ‘lists’ of sequences, without a description, separated by newline characters.
 This type of input will generally be used for peptide sequences as opposed to full-length proteins, but the latter is also accepted.
-Note that the input box will treat any whitespace (including spaces, tabs, newlines) as a sequence delimiter.
+Note that the input box will treat any whitespace (including spaces, tabs, and newlines) as a sequence delimiter.
 The following examples are equivalent.

 Newline-separated: